 Some landlords, depending on the rental market will look at your credit score to determine the amount they’ll require as a deposit.
 If it’s a competitive market for renter’s, landlords want people who will be on time with their payments every month.
 They can afford to be selective to who they’re renting to and will choose renters with higher credit scores.

 3. Buying or Leasing a Car

 Your credit score will be used to determine the payment schedule, interest rate, and loan amount, which in turn determines what type of car you may be eligible to buy.

 4. Starting a business

 There are a variety of ways to fund a startup business, however, a common route is through a bank.
 The bank will use your credit rating as part of the equation in determining whether to finance your venture.
 Again, the terms of the loan can be more favorable for you if you show up with a quality credit score.

 5. Other users of your credit score

 Cell phone providers, utility companies, and insurance providers.

-In conclusion, starting to establish credit early will only benefit you as long as you are responsible for making payments on time, keeping a low balance, and limiting your number of debt obligations.
+In conclusion, starting to establish credit early will only benefit you as long as you’re responsible for making payments on time, making minimum monthly payments, and limiting the number of debt obligations.
 You’re entitled to a free credit report once a year.
 If you’d like the check your current credit score we’ve listed two free sites below.